marklchaves/cme-dev-style-guide/_docs/content-writing/08-writing-technical-content.html.md

 #### Stay relevant to the title

-When a user clicks the title of an article, they expect to find the answer they want.
+When a reader clicks the title of an article, they expect to find the answer they want.
 Don’t stray too far from the title or topic at hand.
 Use links to make related content available.
 If you find you’re getting too far from the intended topic, then you may need to create a separate but related article.

 #### Keep headlines and paragraphs short and scannable

-Focused users often scan an article for the part that will answer their particular question.
-Be sure headlines are short, descriptive, and parallel, to facilitate scanning.
+Focused readers often scan an article for the part that will answer their particular question.
+Be sure headlines are short, descriptive, and parallel, to help scanning.

-#### Use second person and describe actions to a user
+#### Use second person and describe actions to a reader

-Technical content talks to users when support agents can’t.
+Technical content talks to customers when support agents can’t.

 #### Strive for simplicity and clarity